AFL Grand Final location debate: Grand finals away from the Melbourne Cricket Ground

 Brisbane's Gabba was selected over several non-Victorian stadiums to host the pandemic-affected 2020 Grand Final.

-The VFL/AFL Grand Final has been held at a ground other than the Melbourne Cricket Ground on eleven occasions; the first four VFL Grand Finals were held at Junction Oval (1898 and 1899), the East Melbourne Cricket Ground (1900) and Lake Oval (1901).
-Since the Grand Final was first played at the Melbourne Cricket Ground in 1902, seven grand finals have been played away from the venue due to either unavailability or capacity restriction:
+The VFL/AFL Grand Final has been held at a ground other than the Melbourne Cricket Ground on eleven occasions.

+The first four VFL Grand Finals were held at Junction Oval (1898 and 1899), the East Melbourne Cricket Ground (1900) and the Lake Oval (1901).

+Since the Grand Final was first played at the Melbourne Cricket Ground in 1902, seven Grand Finals have been played away from the venue due to either unavailability or capacity restriction: